Double taxation: Cyprus

 Cyprus has entered into over 45 double taxation treaties and is negotiating with many other countries.
 Under these agreements, a credit is usually allowed against the tax levied by the country in which the taxpayer resides for taxes levied in the other treaty country, resulting in the taxpayer paying no more than the higher of the two rates.
 Some treaties provide for an additional tax credit for tax which would have been otherwise payable had it not been for incentive measures in the other country which result in exemption or reduction of tax.

 Czech Republic – Korea DTA

-In January 2018, a DTA was signed between Czech Republic and Korea.
+In January 2018, a DTA was signed between Czech Republic and South Korea.
 The treaty eliminates double taxation between these two countries.
 In this case, a Korean resident (person or company) that receives dividends from a Czech company needs to balance the Czech dividend withholding tax but also the Czech tax on profits, profits of the company that pays the dividends.
 The treaty covers taxation of dividends and interest.
 Under this treaty, dividends that are paid to the other party will be taxed at the maximum of 5% of the total amount of dividend for legal entities as well as for individuals.
 This treaty reduces from 10% to 5% the limit for taxing paid interest.
 Copyrights to literature, works of art etc. still remain free from taxation.
 For patents or trademarks a maximum 10% tax rate is implied.